-It is important that you submit the self-declaration form to the International Office as soon as all information is available.
-The self-declaration form gives us information about relatives we should contact in case of emergency, as well as accurate dates for your stay abroad.
+It is important that you submit the Contact Information form to the International Office as soon as all information is available.
+The Contact Information form gives us information about relatives we should contact in case of emergency, as well as accurate dates for your stay abroad.

 Remember to update both your family and VUC regarding your new address and phone number abroad.
 For VUC, you do this by registering your new address as a temporary semester address in StudentWeb.